OmniNav: A Unified Framework for Prospective Exploration and Visual-Language Navigation: RELATED WORKS

 \textbf{Vision Language Models for Navigation} Leveraging their powerful generalization capabilities in understanding and planning, Visual Language Models (VLMs)~\citep{chiang2023vicuna,liu2023visual,zhu2023chatgpt} have been increasingly applied to the domain of robotic navigation, achieving notable success.
 Prevailing methods~\citep{dorbala2022clip,zhou2024navgpt,long2024discuss} typically employ VLMs to process multimodal instructions and directly decode low-level actions in an autoregressive manner.
 However, this paradigm suffers from significant drawbacks: it is prone to compounding errors in sequential prediction and is often hampered by slow inference speeds.
 In contrast, our approach draws inspiration from recent advances in Vision-Language-Action (VLA) models~\citep{zitkovich2023rt,kim2024openvla,li2024manipllm}.
 We introduce a novel architecture that appends a flow-matching policy~\citep{zhao2024monoformer,chen2024diffusion,zhou2024transfusion} to a VLM backbone.
 This design enables our model to generate entire action trajectories non-autoregressively, leading to substantially improved prediction accuracy and computational efficiency, especially when navigating unseen environments.

 \textbf{Dual-System Design} Dual-system architectures have been widely adopted across various domains to meet diverse operational demands.
 In the realm of Vision-Language-Action (VLA) models, several works~\citep{bjorck2025gr00t,bu2025agibot,ge2024seed,song2025hume} have implemented dual-system designs to balance fast control execution and intelligent planning.
 Inspired by this paradigm and motivated by the specific requirements of embodied navigation, we propose a novel dual-system framework.
 Our framework consists of two complementary components.
 The first is a fast system, a purely visual, end-to-end policy designed for direct deployment and is highly effective in the majority of navigation scenarios.
 The second system is specifically engineered for challenging long-horizon tasks.
-It leverages a frontier-based planning strategy~\citep{zhu2025move} to explicitly address the limitations of finite context windows and prevent performance degradation when faced with extensive observation histories.
-This synergistic design has proven its superiority by achieving State-of-the-Art performance on multiple established benchmarks.
+To serve as a long-term memory mechanism, we employ a planning strategy that combines frontier-based exploration~\citep{zhu2025move} with images.
+This approach offers a more concise implementation compared to alternative memory structures such as scene graphs~\citep{team2025robobrain} or complex semantic maps~\citep{long2024instructnav}.
+These alternatives memory structures can also be implementations for the slow system.
+The idea stays the same: the slow system is responsible for global planning, while the fast system handles local execution.
+This synergistic design has proven its superiority by achieving State-of-the-Art performance on multiple benchmarks.

+\textbf{Frontier-based Navigation} Recent studies on exploration and navigation adopt different strategies for selecting informative targets in unknown environments.
+GOAT~\citep{chang2023goat} and its benchmark GOAT-Bench~\citep{khanna2024goat} study lifelong navigation and object search using an object-instance memory and frontier exploration.
+Similarly, MTU3D~\citep{zhu2025move} keep an object-goal memory built from 3D point clouds and semantic segmentation, and combine this with frontier exploration.
+A different group of methods uses non-semantic frontier exploration~\citep{chang2023goat,sakamoto2024map,nayak2025multi}, where the next target is usually just the closest frontier, sometimes adjusted by simple heuristics such as distance–heading scores.
+OmniNav instead uses a semantics- and reasoning-aware frontier selection: it links each frontier to its egocentric images, then uses explicit chain-of-thought reasoning over these views to decide which frontier is more informative or promising for the current task.